top of page

 About Cluster Flies

-Cluster flies, also known as blow flies, are a common pest problem for homeowners and businesses in Herefordshire and Worcestershire.
+Cluster flies are a common pest problem for homeowners and businesses.
 These flies are not only a nuisance, but they can also cause damage to the structure of a building if left untreated.

 In this blog post, we will be discussing everything you need to know about cluster flies, including their behaviour, life cycle, and how to prevent and control infestations in your home and business.